 We are officially announcing our annual Tom Hendry Awards, which will be on October 30th, 2016, hosted by the incredible ANDREA SCOTT.

 We had a great time at The Arts and Letters Club of Toronto last year, so we have decided to partner with this beautiful venue again.
-During the ceremony, we will be presenting The Carol Bolt Award, The Stage West Comedy Award, The Stage West Musical Award, The RBC Emerging Playwright Award.
+During the ceremony, we will be presenting The Carol Bolt Award, The Stage West Comedy Award, The Stage West Musical Award, The RBC Emerging Playwright Award, and on behalf of the Arts and Letters Club of Toronto, the Beadsley Young Playwright award.

 The Arts and Letters Club of Toronto will have their bar open and there will be hors d'oeuvres served prior to the awards ceremony.